brooth/jeta-site/mysite/home/markdown/observer.md

     handler.unregister(Event.class);

-You can use one handler for all `observables`:
+You can use one handler to control the listeners of all `observables`:

     :::java
     handler.add(MetaHelper.registerObserver(this, otherObservable));

-It's allowed to unregister from all the observables at ones:
+so you to unregister all the listeners at ones:

     :::java
     handler.unregisterAll();

 ###MetaHelper

-Please, the the article about [MetaHelper](/guide/meta-helper) if you have questions about next listing.
 In the examples above we use two helper methods.
 Their code would be:

     :::java